jetmanlabs/app/README.md

 #####  Steps Import Postman collection
 - Open Jetman app and click on Import button (on top left)
-- Click on postman backup from import tab to import postman file.
+- Click on postman backup from import tab to import postman Collection.
 - Choosing file of postman which you want to import.
 - After click import button your postman collection successfully imported under you existing jetman project.